 To equip you with the practical skills to communicate effectively and independently at home and in the workplace, Functional Skills English Level 2 will focus on:

-Reading – Reading for information such as looking at biased pieces of work to help you to work out how much the opinions of certain authors can be trusted.
+Reading – This Functionals Skills English module focuses on reading for information such as looking at biased pieces of work to help you to work out how much the opinions of certain authors can be trusted.
 The different types of layout features and how these can impact the reader.

-Writing – The best way to write certain pieces such as letters, newspaper articles, emails and blogs.
-Testing your spelling, punctuation and grammar skills.
+Writing – You will learn during this portion of your Functional Skills English course the best way to write certain pieces such as letters, newspaper articles, emails and blogs in this Functionals Skills English module, testing your spelling, punctuation and grammar skills.

-Speaking, Listening and Communication – How to consider information and give a relevant, cogent response.
-How to contribute to discussions, presenting ideas and information clearly and persuasively, adapting this to suit different audiences, purposes and situations.
+Speaking, Listening and Communication – This Functionals Skills English module focuses on how to consider information and give a relevant, cogent response, as well as how to contribute to discussions, presenting ideas and information clearly and persuasively, adapting this to suit different audiences, purposes and situations.

 Functional Skills Maths Online Courses

-Functional Skills Maths Level 2 will provide you with all manner of useful mathematical knowledge to help you through the day to day.
-Whether it’s how to budget your money or working out discount prices when shopping.
-It focuses on:
+Functional Skills Maths Level 2 will provide you with all manner of useful mathematical knowledge to help you through the day-to-day, whether it’s how to budget your money or working out discount prices when shopping.
+Functional Skills Level 2 Maths focuses on:

-Using numbers – Everything from whole numbers to decimals, fractions and percentages.
+Using numbers – Explore everything from whole numbers to decimals, fractions and percentages in this Functional Skills Maths module.
 Learn how to solve real problems using these skills, including making decisions about purchases, using ratios in recipes and work or working out whether your bills are correct.

-Understanding measure, shape and space – Looking at topics like area and distance, time, speed and temperature.
+Understanding measure, shape and space – Look at topics like area and distance, time, speed and temperature in this Functional Skills Maths module.
 You’ll understand how to solve problems involving time to plan your home or work life, and how to use your understanding of shape and area to do anything from reading a map to plan a house renovation.

-Handling data – How to work with information, such as summarising and presenting information you’ve found and how to understand the information that other people are sharing with you.
-You’ll also look at probability and how likely certain things are to happen.
+Handling data – Find out how to work with information, such as summarising and presenting information you’ve found and how to understand the information that other people are sharing with you.
+In this Functional Skills Maths module you’ll also look at probability and how likely certain things are to happen.
 You will learn how to spot patterns and see how even data and statistics can be biased.